xavi-pinsach/kzg-grandsums-study/README.md

 # Grand Sums Study

-This repository is a study about the grand-sums proposal by Hector Masip / Polygon zkEvm.
+This repository is a study about the grand-sums proposal by Héctor Masip / Polygon zkEvm.
 It explores the concept and implementation of grand-sums instead grand-product.

 ⚠️ **Warning: This Repository is for Study Purposes Only!** ⚠️